 2 heads napa cabbage, separated into leaves

-Mix pork, green onions, ginger, sugar, salt, pepper, and Shaoxing wine with one egg until all ingredients are well-incorporated.
+Mix pork, green onions, ginger, sugar, salt, pepper, sesame oil, soy sauce, and Shaoxing wine with one egg until all ingredients are well-incorporated.
 Form into 1-inch diameter meatballs.

 (Or, for a more traditional take, form them into large meatballs about the size of one's palm.)